 Former Manchester City midfielder Joey Barton was infamously known for his ‘hot-head’ on the football pitch and off it.

-Now managing League 1 side Bristol Rovers, who currently sit 15th in the table, Joey Barton revealed his version of events on the training ground bust-up with former teammate and Frenchman Ousmane Dabo.
+He recently managed League 1 side Bristol Rovers, who currently sit 10th in the table, Joey Barton revealed his version of events on the training ground bust-up with former teammate and Frenchman Ousmane Dabo.

 Barton was also given a four-month suspended sentence after being found guilty of assault causing actual bodily harm after Dabo was left with a detached retina, and cuts and bruises.